Locations:

 How can I keep my bronchi healthy?

-• Exercise regularly to strengthen your heart and lungs.
+• Get regular physical activity to strengthen your heart and lungs

-• Use protective gear such as a face mask if you are regularly around dust, allergens or chemical fumes.
+• Use protective gear like a face mask if you’re often around dust, allergens or chemical fumes

 Additional Common Questions